 One item that doesn't last well for me is cheese.
 After listening to my tales, our good friend Jeanne gave me a Food Saver Fresh Saver for Christmas.
 It's perfect for off the grid with limited electrical power.

-My model is electric, but it also comes cordless.
-Even though it runs directly on electricity, the time and power draw is minimal.
+My model is electric, but because it has a rechargeable battery inside it can also be used cordless.
+Even if it runs directly on electricity, the time and power draw is minimal.